General Plumbing Croydon — Verified Local Plumbers

 Some jobs require a specifically qualified engineer, not a general plumber:

-- Gas work (boilers, gas hobs, gas cookers, gas pipework) — must be carried out by a Gas Safe registered engineer.
-The Gas Safe Register is the only official register of engineers legally permitted to carry out gas work in the UK.¹
+• Gas work (boilers, gas hobs, gas cookers, gas pipework) — must be carried out by a Gas Safe registered engineer.
+The Gas Safe Register is the only official register of engineers legally permitted to carry out gas work in the UK

-- Drainage excavation or shared sewer work — public sewers and most lateral drains are the water company’s responsibility; private drains and internal pipework are usually the property owner’s responsibility.
+• Drainage excavation or shared sewer work — drains within the property boundary are usually the owner’s responsibility up to the connection with the public sewer; sewerage companies are usually responsible for public sewers and lateral drains outside the boundary.
 See Blocked Drains Croydon for how the boundaries work.

 Hard water and plumbing wear in Croydon postcodes